-Asbury Communities was named a Fortune Top 20 Aging Services Workplace and a Great Place to Work this year!
-Close to 90 percent of associates who responded to our Great Place to Work survey feel that Asbury is doing everything possible to reduce the impact of COVID-19 on the organization and that Asbury is a safe place to work.
+Did you know Asbury is a Fortune Top 20 Aging Services Workplace and a Great Place to Work?
+Close to 90 percent of associates who responded to our Great Place to Work survey said our organization is doing everything possible to reduce the impact of COVID-19 and that Asbury is a safe place to work.

 One of the most common refrains we hear from people interested in the Asbury lifestyle is "This community is great, but I'm just not ready yet.”